 Many films are remembered not just for their stars but for their soundtracks.
 Many a movie’s theme has helped define their popularity.
 These themes are so famous that people know the songs without have ever seeing the movie.
 The following post will detail those particular themes and more.
 Prepare yourself for a lesson in movie music history.

 We all know it.
 The slow E-F-E-F notes of the tuba.
 Our minds brought instantly to the scene of a beach in New York where a great white shark has began a random killing spree.
-The theme was composed by legendary film composer John Williams and also featured the sounds of six basses, eight cello, and four trombone.
 The film’s score has inspired many shark in the pool games with kids.
 You also can’t deny that this is one of the best horror movies rated pg 13.

 Survivor’s “Eye Of The Tiger” is most famously known as Rocky III’s theme, adding a lot to what was already one of the most iconic fighting movies.
 When those opening notes hit, its hard not to find yourself in a boxing stance and ready to spar.
 Even if its in the grocery store.
 Sylvester Stallone requested to use Queen’s “Another One Bites The Dust” but was denied.
 He then asked Survivor’s Frankie Sullivan to write a song for the film.
 There’s a one hit wonder who won’t ever have any problems with royalties.

 There are several other movie themes that can put us in a zone.
 “Love Story,” or Titanic ‘s “My Heart Will Go On” which was used in one of the best movies for teens of all time.
 Many go nuts for the Star Wars theme.
 While others like the simplicity of instrumentation of Midnight Cowboy.